antonioribeiro/google2fa/README.md

 ![playground](docs/playground.jpg)

-Here's an demo app showing how to use Google2FA: [google2fa-example](https://github.com/antonioribeiro/google2fa-example).
+Here's a demo app showing how to use Google2FA: [google2fa-example](https://github.com/antonioribeiro/google2fa-example).

 You can scan the QR code on [this (old) demo page](https://antoniocarlosribeiro.com/technology/google2fa) with a Google Authenticator app and view the code changing (almost) in real time.